braiddynamics/qbd-portal/docs/02-topology/09-unification.md

 :::info[**Exponential Suppression of Transition Rates by Topological Barrier Width**]

 The **decay tunneling lemma** [(§9.3.4)](#9.3.4) resolves the paradox of why higher-generation particles (like muons and taus) are stable enough to be detected but unstable enough to decay.
 If they are protected by topology, why do they decay at all?
 The answer lies in the stochastic nature of the vacuum.
-While local moves cannot "untie" the knot of a muon to turn it into an electron, the probabilistic nature of the vacuum—the "rewrite bath"—allows for rare, non-local fluctuations that can bridge the topological gap.
+While local moves cannot "untie" the knot of a muon to turn it into an electron, the probabilistic nature of the vacuum, the "rewrite bath", allows for rare, non-local fluctuations that can bridge the topological gap.

 This provides a natural physical explanation for the vast differences in particle lifetimes.
 The decay rate depends exponentially on the "thickness" of the topological barrier ($\Delta C$), which is the difference in knot complexity between the generations.
 A small arithmetic increase in complexity leads to a drastic exponential reduction in lifetime.
 This is why the Muon (Gen 2) lives for a relatively long microsecond, while the Tau (Gen 3), with its higher complexity and larger mass offering more phase space for decay, has a lifetime orders of magnitude shorter.
 Decay is not a random disintegration; it is the specific, calculable probability of the braid successfully "tunneling" through its complexity barrier to reach a simpler state.
 :::